FAQ - Everyday Life

 - Schlosskeller: Nightclub of the TU AStA.
 Low priced entry and drinks.

 - 806qm: event location and café of the TU AStA.
-During the day a café, beginning from the winter semester 2017/18 also opens in the evenings, low priced entry and drinks.
+During the day a café, also opens in the evenings, low priced entry and drinks.

 - Schlossgarten: Open-air beer garden and café of the TU AStA.
 Only opens in summer.
 Fair prices.